Characterizing Phishing Pages by JavaScript Capabilities: Background

 \subsection{Hierarchical clustering}

 This paper utilizes hierarchical clustering, an unsupervised learning technique for segmenting data into nested structures (clusters) to identify pages that share phishing kits from their client-side behaviors.
 Specifically, we use HDBSCAN, a hierarchical variant of the density-based DBSCAN clustering technique.
-Advantages of HDBSCAN include not requiring prior knowledge of the number of clusters, no hyper-parameter tuning required out of the box\footnote{HDBSCAN picks the most stable clusters based on the excess of mass algorithm}.
-HDBSCAN has been use by prior work for categorizing malware families \cite{fv8-sec24, Kizzle}.
-When we can access ground truth, we utilize the V-measure and Fowlkes-Mallows index (FMI) to validate our clusters.
-Both are scores of 0 and 1 that address how well the clusters map to ground truth classes.
-V-measure (Validity measure) is the harmonic mean between completeness (all members of the same class are clustered together) and homogeneity (clusters only contain members of a single class) \cite{Rosenberg2007VMeasureAC}.
+Advantages of HDBSCAN include not requiring prior knowledge of the number of clusters and no $\epsilon$ hyper-parameter tuning required out of the box\footnote{HDBSCAN picks the most stable clusters using the excess mass algorithm}.
+HDBSCAN has been used by prior work for categorizing malware families~\cite{fv8-sec24, Kizzle}.

+When we have ground truth, we use the V-measure and Fowlkes-Mallows index (FMI) to validate our clusters.
+Both are scores of 0 or 1 that indicate how well the clusters map to ground-truth classes.
+V-measure (Validity measure) is the harmonic mean between completeness (all members of the same class are clustered together) and homogeneity (clusters only contain members of a single class)~\cite{Rosenberg2007VMeasureAC}.
 FMI, on the other hand, is the geometric mean between precision and recall, providing a close analog for an F1 score in supervised learning.
 When we do not have ground truth for the pages, we use the silhouette score of all the clusters.
-Silhouette-score measures how well separated the clusters are, between -1 and 1.
-While usually used to fine-tune hyperparameters, we primarily use it to measure how well-formed the structures we extract out of HDBSCAN for all of the phishing pages are.
+The silhouette score measures how well separated the clusters are, with values ranging from -1 to 1.
+While it is usually used to fine-tune hyperparameters, we primarily use it to measure how well-formed the structures we extract from HDBSCAN are for all phishing pages.
 Scores under zero signal overlapping structure, while scores above 0.5 and 0.7 indicate medium or firm separation, respectively.